 Note: Some of the free titles on Android contain ads but also offer a paid ad-free version.
 Unfortunately, many of these apps do not have a free version on iOS and must be purchased.

-There are some awesome role-playing games (RPGs) on Android, and Doom & Destiny deserves a spot on the list.
+There are some awesome RPGs on Android, and Doom & Destiny deserves a spot on the list.
 Despite being made in RPG Maker, it’s a unique title that any RPG fan should try.

 As a satire of the RPG genre, you play as four nerdy friends who get sucked into an alternate world and have to save it.
 Common RPG tropes such as taking items from people’s houses, using food to restore health, and using magic to summon attacks are all joked about; this is definitely a game that will make you laugh.